converged-computing/operator-experiments/aws/lammps/kubecon/run6/README.md

 Now for the fun plots!
 We can compare how the Flux Operator vs. the MPI Operator run lammps.

-##### End to End Walltime Flux Start
+##### End to End Walltime Flux vs mpirun

-We can compare each of flux start and flux submit to mpirun, and it doesn't matter, because the slower of the two (flux start) is a lot faster.
+We can compare each of flux start and flux submit to mpirun, and it doesn't matter, because the slower of the two (flux start) is faster.
 Here are the two comparisons:

 ![img/end_to_end_walltime_fluxstart_lammps.png](img/end_to_end_walltime_fluxstart_lammps.png)
 ![img/end_to_end_walltime_fluxsubmit_lammps.png](img/end_to_end_walltime_fluxsubmit_lammps.png)